zklaus/conda-forge.github.io/docs/maintainer/infrastructure.md

 - 🌐 https://cirun.io
 - 📍 Available on selected feedstocks only
-- 🛠 Provides several architectures (depends on feedstock configuration)
+- 🛠 Provides several architectures (depending on feedstock configuration)
 - 🔒 Needs access to Anaconda.org (cf-staging) and the configured backend

 Configured with `@conda-forge-daemon`.